rshk/carpentry/README.md

 No metaclasses or descriptors are involved; no hackish code messing up with standard Python objects functionality either.

+## Documentation

+Documentation is hosted by Read The Docs: http://carpentry.readthedocs.org/

 ## Example model definition